mnaktas/calculator/docs/NewFeatureProcess.md

 We welcome community participation throughout pre-production.
 The best ideas often come from trying many ideas during the pre-production phase.
-To enable rapid experimentation, we encourage developing and sharing rough ideas&mdash;maybe even with pencil and paper&mdash;before making designs pixel-perfect or making code robust and maintainable.
+To enable rapid experimentation, we encourage developing and sharing rough ideas&mdash;maybe even with pencil and paper&mdash;before making designs pixel-perfect or making the code robust and maintainable.

 After the [spec review](https://github.com/Microsoft/calculator-specs#spec-review) is completed, we will move the issue into [production](https://github.com/Microsoft/calculator/projects/1) on the feature tracking board.
 In _some_ cases,